david68cu/python_cli_template_simple/README.md

 TODO:

+This template was created by David Gutierrez (https://github.com/david68cu).

-## We we should use a template we know for our projects
+## We should use a template we know for our projects
 TODO: